egel-lang/egel-lang.github.io/SEMANTICS.md

 You could use a stack and push stackframes for F, G, and H. However, I wanted to experiment with another model, rewriting.
 Note that since we're rewriting eagerly we're rewriting the outermost expression first.

-The operational semantics Egel uses is extremely simplistic: *start* with the node which is to be rewritten first, *store* the result where necessary, and *continue* with the next node to rewrite.
+The operational semantics Egel uses is extremely simplistic: *Start* with the node which is to be rewritten first, *store* the result where necessary, and *continue* with the next node to rewrite.

 ![Term traversal](tree2.png)